projectatomic/atomic-site/BUILD.md

 ## Manual Build

-If you don't want to use the Docker container for some reason, instructions for a manual build follow.
+If you don't want to use the Atomic App or Docker containers for some reason, instructions for a manual build follow.

 To get started, you need to have Ruby and Ruby Gems installed, as well